 Trading system "call over" or "call over trading" has been replaced the Automated Trading System.
 The prices provided at the NSE correspond to those determined by market intermediaries with the help of a computer network.
 Bids are received every working day from 11am until execution of those bids.

-The settlement of the transactions is done by the CSCS through the Nigerian Interbank Settlement System in 2 hours.
+The settlement of the Bond auction transaction is done by the Central Bank of Nigeria through the Scrip less Securities Settlement System (S4).

 In March 2010, the government adopted a law exempting all investors to pay tax on income and gains on financial obligations for all categories.
 This law is effective for 10 years.